 He was subsequently awarded an MA (with Distinction) from DMU.

-Alongside his commercial work Anthony has always been involved in both personal independent practice and in photographic education, teaching on various undergraduate and post-graduate programmes in the UK, since 2007 at Falmouth University in Cornwall.
+Alongside his commercial work Anthony has always been involved in both personal independent practice and in photographic education, teaching on various undergraduate and post-graduate programmes in the UK, until recently at Falmouth University in Cornwall.

 Works are held in many collections and have been shown nationally and internationally in individual exhibitions, group shows and festivals.

-To purchase prints or books, please contact me through the form on this website.
+To purchase prints or books, or for exhibition enquiries, please contact me through the form on this website.